 Applying for registration

-All funeral director and mortuary premises are required to register their business details with their local Council, you can do this by completing an application for registration of premises.
+All funeral director and mortuary premises are required to register their business details with their local Council, you can do this by completing an application for registration of premises (129KB pdf).
 The registration is renewable each year and an annual fee applies.

-Fees are available in the current years Fees and Charges document (refer to the 'Regulatory' section, under 'Public Health Licences').
+Fees are available in the current years Fees and Charges.

 You will also need to contact our Planning Team and a Building Control Officer to confirm whether you will require a resource consent or building consent prior to refitting the premises.